-Certain Compensation in Addition to the Stifel Advisory Fee Stifel, our Financial Advisors, and our affiliates may, from time to time, receive additional compensation in connection with certain types of assets in which Clients' Advisory accounts may be invested, as discussed in more detail below.
-To the extent received in connection with Advisory accounts, this compensation is in addition to the Stifel Advisory Fee that a Client pays to us for our investment advisory services.
-The receipt of such additional compensation may create an incentive to recommend investment products based on the compensation received rather than a Client's needs.
+Certain Compensation in Addition to the Advisory Account Fee

+Our firm, Financial Advisors, Stifel and other affiliates may, from time to time, receive additional compensation in connection with certain types of assets in which Clients' Advisory accounts may be invested as discussed in more detail below.
+To the extent received in connection with Advisory accounts, this compensation is in addition to the Advisory fee that a Client pays to us for the investment advisory services covered in this brochure.
+The receipt of the additional compensation may create an incentive to recommend investment products based compensation received rather than their Clients' needs.
 Clients have the option to purchase investment products that we recommend through brokers who are not affiliated with us.